kevinyswong/kevinyswong.github.io/index.md

-the collective human plight, how a major philanthropist like George Soros could be subject to antiquated racism, how someone as well-meaning as Friedrich Hayek could make it a brand to defend class and race inequality, how she should shy away of ornament under the influence of Adolf Loos, how a reader's interpretation is just as valuable and true as the author's intent, how even time is relative, how post-structuralism differs from postmodernism, how she should read a certain kind of book and not others.
+the collective human plight, how a major philanthropist like George Soros could be subject to antiquated racism, how someone as well-meaning as Friedrich Hayek could make it a brand to defend class and race inequality, how she should shy away from ornament in the direction of Adolf Loos, how some can think a reader's interpretation is just as valuable and true as the author's intent, how even time is relative, how post-structuralism differs from postmodernism, how she should read a certain kind of book and not others.
 Children are born good but are gradually corrupted by exposure to people like me.
 The daughter is not yet burdened by such involuted inventions as I-Thou, being-in-itself, being-in-the-world, thing-in-itself.
 In her eyes, her mother is her mother, and a pot is just a pot.
 She remains free.
 Perhaps it would have been wiser to simply have been.
 What am I, wholly convinced that I wish to bring forth a